charliejharrison/AISS-2024_data-handling-python-pandas/_episodes/03-dealing-with-messy-data.md

 memory usage: 2.6+ MB
 ```

-We can see that most of the columns have dtype `object`.
-We'll come back to these.

-Notive that there two are columns with numeric data - `Annual salary (gross)` and `Additional monetary compensation`.
+Most of the columns have dtype `object`.
+Notice that there two are columns with numeric data - `Annual salary (gross)` and `Additional monetary compensation`.
 But why is one of them `int64` and one of them `float64`?
 In the original survey form, the validation on the "Additional monetary compensation" question should have prevented any entries that weren't whole numbers.

+## Find the remainder with the modulo `%` operator

-Let's try to find which values in that columne are not integers.
+Let's try to find which values in that column are not integers.

 We could try to check the type of each element directly, but this won't work, because Pandas has created the whole column as float64.
 Instead we have to look at the values and find those which aren't whole numbers.
+The "modulo" operator (`%`) returns the remainder of a division - for example, `10 % 3 == 1`.

-We can use the "modulo" operation to get the decimal portion of a real number, using the percent `%` operator.
+If we use 1 as the denominator, we'll get the decimal portion of a real number.

-Let's use that to build a mask:
+Let's use that to build a mask that looks for non-integer values:

 ```python
 non_int_mask = survey_data["Additional monetary compensation"] % 1 != 0